Noamslutski/Sentinal/README.md

 cross-reference analysis
 ```

-This turns Sentinel into a reverse-engineering platform.
+This turns sentinal into a reverse-engineering platform.

 ---